History of Iowa: Present day

 Today, Iowa is still home to one American Indian group, the Meskwaki, who reside on the Meskwaki Settlement in Tama County.
 After most Sauk and Meskwaki members had been removed from the state, some Meskwaki tribal members, along with a few Sauk, returned to hunt and fish in eastern Iowa.
 The Indians then approached Governor James Grimes with the request that they be allowed to purchase back some of their original land.
-They collected $735 for their first land purchase and eventually they bought back approximately 3,200 acres (13 km^{2}).
-After purchasing some of their land back, the Iowa Legislature fought for the Meskwaki tribe to receive an annual payment from the Federal Government.
-This took ten years to be resolved.
+They collected $735 for their first land purchase and today they have approximately 8,600 acres (34.8 km^{2}) of land.